 Antagonism (dislike/ bitterness/ hatred) is a common feature in all the personality disorders.

 The KEY FEATURES of persons with antagonistic behaviour is that they are manipulative, callous (cold-hearted), deceitful, hostile, attention-seeking and grandiose.

 How is a personality disorder diagnosed?

-Personality disorders such as borderline personality disorder are typically diagnosed by a trained mental health professional, such as a psychologist or psychiatrist.
+Personality disorders such as borderline personality disorder are typically diagnosed by a trained mental health professional, such as psychologists or psychiatrists.
 Family physicians and general practitioners are generally not trained or well-equipped to make this type of psychological diagnosis.
 So while you can initially consult a family physician about this problem, they should refer you to a mental health professional for diagnosis and treatment.
-There is no laboratory, blood or genetic tests that are used to diagnose borderline personality disorder.
+There are no laboratory, blood or genetic tests that are used to diagnose a borderline personality disorder.

 - Susan Nolen-Hoeksema, Abnormal Psychology.
 2014.
 New York.
 McGraw-Hill Education